reduxjs/reselect/README.md

 ### defaultMemoizeFunc(func, valueEquals = defaultValueEquals)

-`defaultMemoizeFunc` has a cache size of 1.
-This means it always recalculates when an argument changes, as it only stores the result for immediately preceding value of the argument.
+`defaultMemoizeFunc` (and by extension `createSelector`) has been designed to work with immutable data.

 `defaultMemoizeFunc` determines if an argument has changed by calling the valueEquals function.
-The default `valueEquals` function checks for changes using reference equality:
+The `valueEquals` function is configurable.
+By default it checks for changes using reference equality:

 ```js
 function defaultValueEquals(currentVal, previousVal) {